-Liberty University’s Falwell taking leave of absence
+Liberty University’s Falwell takes leave after controversy

 RICHMOND, Va.
 (AP) — Jerry Falwell Jr. has agreed to take an indefinite leave of absence from his role as president and chancellor of Liberty University, the school announced Friday.

-The private evangelical Christian university issued a one-sentence statement making the announcement.
+The private evangelical Christian university gave no reason for the departure in its one-sentence statement.
+But the announcement came after Falwell apologized earlier in the week for a photo he posted on social media that showed him with his pants unzipped, stomach exposed and his arm around a young woman in a similar pose.
+The photo drew widespread attention and criticism, including from conservatives who said it was distasteful.

-The statement said the Executive Committee of Liberty’s board of trustees, acting on behalf of the full Board, met Friday and requested that Falwell take leave, “to which he has agreed, effective immediately.”
+The statement said the Executive Committee of Liberty’s board of trustees, acting on behalf of the full board, met Friday and requested that Falwell take leave, “to which he has agreed, effective immediately.”

-The statement did not indicate what prompted the request by the trustees, but the announcement came after Falwell apologized for posting photos on social media that critics said were distasteful, including one that showed Falwell with his pants unzipped and his arm around a young woman.

-Falwell, an early and high-profile supporter of President Donald Trump, has served since 2007 as president of the university in Lynchburg founded by his father, the late evangelist the Rev. Jerry Falwell.
+An early and high-profile supporter of President Donald Trump, Falwell has served since 2007 as president of the university in Lynchburg founded by his evangelist father, the late Rev. Jerry Falwell.

 He did not immediately return a call seeking comment, and a university spokesman said he had no further comment.

-In an interview this week with radio station WLNI, Falwell said the woman in the photo was his wife’s assistant.
-He said he had apologized to “everyone.”
+In an interview this week with radio station WLNI, Falwell said the woman in the photo was his wife’s assistant and that the since-deleted picture had been taken during a “costume party” while on vacation.

+“Lots of good friends visited us on the yacht,” the caption of the since-deleted photo said, in part.
+“I promise that’s just black water in my glass.
+It was a prop only.”

+He said the woman — who also had her shorts unzipped in the photo and midriff exposed — was pregnant, couldn’t get her pants zipped and he imitated her, saying it was all in “good fun.”

 On Thursday, Republican U.S. Rep. Mark Walker of North Carolina, a pastor who has previously taught at Liberty, called Falwell’s behavior “appalling” and said he should resign.